SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

      ![Check account](./images/checkMembers.png)

 2. Let us now assign relevant role collections to your user.
 Select **Security** - Open the Security section and select **Users**.
 Again you should see all the users who have access to this sub-account.
 Click on your user and select **Assign role Collection** to assign relevant roles to access SAP Business Application Studio and SAP Launchpad service.
-Also you need roles for accessing **Continous Integration and Delivery service.
+Also you need roles for accessing **Continous Integration and Delivery service**.

      ![Checkrole](./images/assignRole01.png)